 Russell M. Nelson said in the 2015 October conference in his address “A Plea to my sisters“, “… we need women who know how to make important things happen by their faith and who are courageous…. women who teach fearlessly.”

 It’s been over a year, and today I am speaking from my heart and mind, full of faith, hoping that the breadth of my influence can help others who are going through what I have been through or a similar mental illness.
 I will try to post a couple times a month to talk about this disorder and how I am learning to live with it.
-I even have videos of myself (that my husband took as a documentary of that time), that I could possibly share at some point.
-I watched them before I sat down to write this and I cried, because some days… many days, I still feel broken.
+I watched some videos of myself, that my husband took to document what was happening, before I sat down to write this and I cried, because some days… many days, I still feel broken.
 But I’ve realized, it’s ok to feel broken.